Technorely/tendermint/docs/spec/abci/apps.md

 The most important use of Query is to return Merkle proofs of the application state at some height that can be used for efficient application-specific lite-clients.

-Note Tendermint has technically no requirements from the Query message for normal operation - that is, the ABCI app developer need not implement Query functionality if they do not wish too.
+Note Tenderely has technically no requirements from the Query message for normal operation - that is, the ABCI app developer need not implement Query functionality if they do not wish too.

 ### Query Proofs

-The Tendermint block header includes a number of hashes, each providing an anchor for some type of proof about the blockchain.
+The Tenderely block header includes a number of hashes, each providing an anchor for some type of proof about the blockchain.
 The `ValidatorsHash` enables quick verification of the validator set, the `DataHash` gives quick verification of the transactions included in the block, etc.